vyncent-t/agenda-project/PLANME.md

 loop over all times and set a data for the time in 24 time hours mode

 if data time compared to time now do some

+MAY NEED TO SEE IF IT WILL REMAIN IN THE PAST AT MIDNIGHT